 I have the Chase Disney credit card, which I used to book 4 other Disney trips with several of my friends and co-workers.
 So I had a sizable amount of Disney Rewards dollars that I used for meals while I was at the Aulani.

 We left the Aulani and flew from Honolulu to Maui for free using the $250 flight credit on my Citi Prestige card.
 We stayed at The Ritz-Carlton, Kapalua for 3 days and 2 nights, paying just the resort fee of $35 per night, thanks to my Chase Ritz-Carlton card.
+The information for the Citi Prestige card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 To fly back from Maui to Philadelphia, I used Hawaiian Airlines miles for 3 one-way flights from Maui to Honolulu to Las Vegas.
 And then I used American Airlines miles to flight from Las Vegas back home to Philadelphia.